Car Insurance with a Provisional Driver’s License

 Teen drivers are three times more likely to be involved in an accident than a person in their twenties or older.

 For this reason, certain restrictions are put in place to help keep teens safe while driving.
-Restrictions may include the time of day and night a new driver can drive, the ability to have passengers riding with a new driver, and the use of mobile devices while operating the vehicle.
+Provisional license restrictions may include the time of day and night a new driver can drive, the ability to have passengers riding with a new driver, and the use of mobile devices while operating the vehicle.

 Some examples of specific restrictions placed on young drivers with a provisional license include:

-- California – For 12 months after obtaining a driver’s license, an adult must accompany a person under the age of 18 years over the age of 20 when driving passengers in the vehicle or when driving between the hours of 11pm and 5am.
+- California – For 12 months after obtaining a driver’s license, a licensed adult must accompany a person under the age of 18 years over the age of 20 when driving passengers in the vehicle or when driving between the hours of 11pm and 5am.

 - Oregon – For the first six months after obtaining a driver’s license, a teenage driver cannot transport passengers except immediate family members.
 Additionally they cannot drive between midnight and 5am unless it is between work and home.
 For the second six months, the night restriction continues to apply, but up to three passengers under the age of 20 may be transported.